 Since then, Google has developed a massive web-crawling infrastructure and finely tuned search algorithm to return much more intuitive matches to queries.
 Keyword matching and links haven’t been thrown out completely, and keyword research is still an important ingredient to SEO, but they are now supplemented by analysis of other HTML elements, synonym matching, UI layout, content type and much more.

-Image Source: seoClarity Google’s History Summary
+(Image Source: seoClarity Google’s History Summary.)

 This massive expansion in scope is all in pursuit of returning the most valuable information for addressing every user’s intent.
 In fact, this focus on the user is what drove Google to offer a range of services beyond search such as Gmail, Google Maps, Google Drive, YouTube and much more: With every service, Google can answer a user’s questions that much more accurately.

 The inner workings of their algorithm are not all that Google has changed.
 The search engine results page, or “SERP,” has adapted with the algorithm.
-As even novice internet users now come to expect, Google has always strived to place the most relevant result at the top of the search results, but their modern SERP does so much more.
+As even novice internet users now come to expect, Google always strives to place the most relevant result at the top of the search results, but their modern SERP does so much more.